petrblahos/pyramid_locmako/README.md

 pyramid_locmako is similar to pyramid's starter scaffold, only it uses mako as a templating engine, initializes internationalization and makes slightly more complex directory structure:
-* Creates a directory views for views
+* Creates directories for views, models, tests

-* Creates a directory tests for tests
+The distinction to the original alchemy scaffolding is adding the request property db for accessing the database session, which is effectively eliminating the global variable DBSession.

 Installing
 ==========